 Common body changes that occur during this pregnancy period can include:

-- Lack of sleep at night: This is a common occurrence in this trimester, and is caused by factors like your baby’s kicking, the large belly, frequent trips to the bathroom and several more.
+- Lack of sleep at night: This is a common occurrence in this trimester, and is caused by factors like your baby’s kicking, the large belly, frequent trips to the bathroom, and several other reasons.

-Other common body changes during the third trimester could include leaking breasts and bulging of veins in your lower body.
+Other common body changes during the third trimester can include leaking breasts and bulging of veins in your lower body.

 Symptoms of Pregnancy at Week 28

-Other than the body changes, you may experience a few mild or serious symptoms during the third trimester:
+Other than the body changes, you may experience a few mild or severe symptoms during the third trimester:

 - Pain in the abdomen: You may experience cramping or sharp pain in your lower abdomen as it stretches to accommodate your growing baby bump.